faurecia-aptoide/infrastructure-code-challenge/README.md

 For this challenge I used my public DockerHub account (anfabio).
 So there's no need to compile the code and create the image again.
 But if you need you can use the script called "create_image.sh".

 ## Application Deployment

 The solution can be up and running by executing a single script: install_minikube_and_deploy_app.sh

 It will install docker and minikube to the local machine.
 I used a fresh ubuntu server 22.04 with 4 CPU cores, 8GB of RAM and 20GB od disk available.
-It will ask for a custom port number as well as a custom image.
-The defaul values are:
+You can specify a custom port number as the first parameter.
+The default value is 8080.
-port: 8080
-image: anfabio/aptoide-challenge:latest

 The deployment create 2 Pods and a NodePort for the requests.